trywilco/wilco-docs/docs/building-your-quest/conditions/github-is-file-added.md

 **Type**: Condition

-Checks if a specified files was added as part of a PR change.
+Checks if specified files were added as part of a PR change.

 ## Params